conan1iu/webscraping/README.md

 <br>

-- Recommendation 1: Change inital data source to a more reliable list of the S&P 500 which updates daily and contains the correct tickers
+- Recommendation 1: Change initial data source to a more reliable list of the S&P 500 which updates daily and contains the correct tickers
 - Recommendation 2: Switch data source to CNBC or NASDAQ given reliability issues as seen with Yahoo Finance
 - Recommendation 3: Create even more robust error handling and monitor program performance over several days to gain more insight into further issues which can arise